-You’re the hiring manager and you have a great position available, but you don’t seem to be attracting the right candidates.
-This can be frustrating, especially with the pressure to find someone who’s self-motivated, results-driven, highly skilled, and fits into the company’s culture.
-This is no easy task and with the current job market tipping in the favor of candidates—with lower unemployment and higher turnover rates —it can feel challenging to attract the right talent.
+You’re the hiring manager and you have a great position available, but you don’t seem to be attracting candidates.
+This can be frustrating, especially with the pressure to find someone who’s self-motivated, results-driven, highly skilled, and a good match for your company.
+This is no easy task, and with the current job market tipping in favor of candidates, it can feel challenging to attract the right talent.

 Thankfully, there may be a simple solution.
 Have you considered that your problem may not be a lack of quality applicants, but your hiring practices?
-Do you have a hiring process that encourages candidates to apply or are your strategies outdated, undefined, or even working against you?
-Here are some questions to ask yourself that can help innovate and update your hiring practices.
+Do you have a hiring process that encourages candidates to apply, or are your strategies outdated, undefined, or even working against you?
+Here are some questions to ask yourself to help innovate and update your hiring practices.

 1. Is your application process overly complicated?

 Don’t deter candidates with a long, repetitive application process; it should be easy to apply to your company.
 In fact, you should view it as your first opportunity to show a candidate your company is an attractive prospect.
 Take time to evaluate your application process, from start to finish.
 Do you have up-to-date software that allows for easy uploading of a resume and the ability to save your progress?
 Nothing is more frustrating than losing your information halfway through due to a network glitch.

 Prioritize the information you really need before an interview and ensure your questions are relevant.
 Communicating with candidates is not only polite; it’s critical.
 Are you taking the time to let them know the status of their application?
 Sometimes the smallest actions make the most significant difference.
 If you discover that your process is not as streamlined as it could be, bring in an expert to help.
 It’s worth the investment.

 2. Are you addressing candidate pain points?